Terms and Conditions

-I agree that I will pay all fees and charges and abide by the Policy Document of the Centre & its terms and conditions as varied from time to time and available on request.
+I agree that I will pay all fees and charges and abide by the Policy Document of the Centre and its terms and conditions as varied from time to time and available upon request.
 I have notified all people named on my child’s enrolment form as required by the Privacy Act 1998, which came into force in April 2001.

-I give permission for my child to have their photograph taken & displayed at the Kids Club centre, in the Vacation Care brochure or on the company website.
+I give permission for my child to have their photograph taken and displayed at the Kids Club centre, in the Vacation Care brochure or on the company website, unless otherwise advised.

 What to Bring to Vacation Care

 Children are to bring enough food and drink for morning tea and lunch.
 Afternoon tea is provided unless we are advised your child has special dietary requirements, in that case please provide your child’s own afternoon tea.
 Please ensure lunches will not spoil on the warmer days (include an ice pack for example).
 Afternoon tea is a snack, not a meal substitute.
 If additional food is required, please include this in their lunchbox.